SoftFever/OrcaSlicer/README.markdown

         --post-process      Generated G-code will be processed with the supplied script;
                             call this more than once to process through multiple scripts.
         --export-svg        Export a SVG file containing slices instead of G-code.
+        --merge             If multiple files are supplied, they will be composed into a single print rather than processed individually.

       Printer options:
         --nozzle-diameter   Diameter of nozzle in mm (default: 0.5)